Skip to main content

 Screenshot of Wild Symbols

-Wilds are yet another lucrative symbol all slot fans think highly of.
-The wilds can practically substitute for almost all other symbols with the exception of the bonus ones and the scatters.
-However, the wilds typically need to fall on a payline in order to help players complete their winning combinations.
+Wilds are another lucrative symbol that slot fans value highly.
+Wilds can substitute for almost all other symbols, except bonus symbols and scatters.
+However, they typically need to land on a payline to help players complete their winning combinations.

 »